Skip to content

 Examples: Dried berries, freeze-dried banana pieces

 Potentially Hazardous Food?
-Variable, refer to Determining Non-Potentially Hazardous Food; if it contains meat or poultry, it must be sold as a potentially hazardous food
+Variable, refer to Determining Non-Potentially Hazardous Food; if it contains meat or poultry, it must be sold according to the requirements for potentially hazardous food

 Food That Cannot Be Sold As Homemade Food